Text Link

 • Focusing primarily on weight manipulation and control of food intake, to the point that other areas of life, such as socializing, fall by the wayside

-• Being extremely concerned about weight or body size, and frequently checking the mirror to evaluate flaws in appearance
+• Being extremely concerned about body shape, weight, or size and frequently checking the mirror to evaluate flaws in appearance

 • Experiencing intense mood swings